 Decks are a great investment as they add value to your property.
 The ROI for putting in a deck is high and can be up to 100% if using wood – although other materials still generate a high ROI as well.

-Sunrooms are another backyard office option; they’re versatile, sought-after (in terms of resale), and make lovely office spaces.
+Sunrooms are another backyard office option; they’re versatile, sought-after (in terms of resale), and make lovely office spaces that can double as indoor plant rooms.
 Also, daylight has been proven to make workers up to 18% more effective.
 And if you use in-home space for an office in Canada, you may be able to claim this as a tax write-off.

 The pricing for a sunroom can vary based on materials, labour, design, region, and more.
 Whether the sunroom is a four-season room or not also affects the overall cost.
 The average cost of a sunroom in Toronto ranges from $260 to $340 per square foot.